Criticism of the BBC: Racism

 In September 2019, the BBC's Editorial Complaints Unit upheld a complaint that television presenter Naga Munchetty breached their editorial guidelines in her criticism of racist comments made by US President Donald Trump about four US representatives.
 That decision was criticised by the BBC's black and ethnic minority (BAME) network, and 44 British actors, broadcasters and journalists of BAME origin wrote a letter to ask for the BBC to reconsider its decision.
 Ofcom initiated a parallel assessment of the decision.
 Her fellow cohost, Dan Walker, was also named in the initial complaint, but no action was taken by the BBC against him since the complainant's follow-up complaint focused solely on Munchetty.
 In response, Tony Hall, the Director-General of the BBC, intervened and reversed the decision to uphold the complaint on 30 September.

 In July 2020, a BBC reporter used the word nigger in a report on the attack of a 21-year-old NHS worker and musician known as K-Dogg while reporting on what the assailants said during the attack.
-This led to complaints to the BBC about why it didn't bleep that word out or say "the N-word".
+This led to complaints to the BBC about why it had not bleeped that word out or said "the N-word".
 It also led to questions about why a white person was even allowed to say that word.
 A few days later, the BBC also received criticism after airing the offensive language used by historian Lucy Worsley when quoting former American president Abraham Lincoln, on her documentary American History's Biggest Fibs which aired on BBC Two on 1 August 2020.
 The documentary first aired on BBC Four in 2019.
 The BBC has defended the use of the word nigger in response on 4 August 2020, saying it wanted to report the word allegedly used in the attack of K-Dogg, and this decision was supported by the family of the victim, but the corporation accepted that it did cause offence.
 On 8 August, Sideman, real name David Whitely, said he had decided to leave BBC Radio 1Xtra because of the use of the racial slur and the defence of it.
 The next day, 9 August, the BBC apologised over the use of nigger and said a mistake was made.
-Its director general Tony Hall said he now accepts the corporation should've taken a different approach.
+Its director general Tony Hall said he now accepts the corporation should have taken a different approach.